sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

 Now each time you invoke the container, specify the file with the [`--env-file` option](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file) to pass on Azure credentials to the container.

+### Docker Volume Mounts

+Add volume mounts to the `docker run` command for all files and directories that must be accessible from inside the container.
+- `--volume=$(pwd):/viya4-iac-azure/test` to overwrite the docker image's /viya4-iac-azure/test directory with your own.
+This will let you test out any local test changes without having to rebuild the docker image.

-## Options
+## Command Line Arguments

-The `terratest_docker_entrypoint.sh` script supports several options to customize the test execution.
+The `terratest_docker_entrypoint.sh` script supports several command line arguments to customize the test execution.
 Here are the available options:

-`-p, --package=PACKAGE`: The package to test.
-Default is '.'.
+* `-p, --package=PACKAGE`: The package to test.
+Default is '.'
-`-n, --testname=TEST`: The name of the test to run.
+* `-n, --testname=TEST`: The name of the test to run.
 Default is 'TestDefaults'.
-`-t, --build-tags=TAGS`: The tags to use when running the tests.
-Default is `'integration_plan_unit_tests'`.
+* `-t, --build-tags=TAGS`: The tags to use when running the tests.
+Default is 'integration_plan_unit_tests'.
-`-v, --verbose`: Run the tests in verbose mode.
+* `-v, --verbose`: Run the tests in verbose mode.
-`-h, --help`: Display the help message.
+* `-h, --help`: Display the help message.

 ## Running Terratest Commands

 ### Running the default tests

-To run the default suite of tests, run the docker image:
+To run the default suite of unit tests (only terraform plan), run the following docker command:

 ```bash
 docker run --rm --group-add root \